isc-projects/stork/doc/user/install.rst

     Enable mapping of the groups from the received claims to Stork roles.
 Set to ``true`` or ``1`` to enable this setting.
     Leave empty to disable it.
 Defaults to disabled.
 When enabled, Stork will automatically follow permission changes that are applied in the OpenID Provider.
 Note that the mapping is refreshed with every OIDC authentication.
-    If group mapping is disabled, all users that authenticated at OpenID Provider will be assigned the "read-only" role in Stork.
+    If group mapping is disabled, all users who authenticated at OpenID Provider will be assigned the "read-only" role in Stork.
 If group mapping is enabled, and a given user is permitted login but is not a member of any mapped group, they will be assigned no Stork role, and will receive error messages if they try to use Stork.